Time is running out! Free shipping on plant order $99+ with code: AUTUMN99 (*Exclusions apply)

 When it comes to the different types of Willow trees, there are more than 400 species of deciduous Willow trees worldwide.
 People have used willow wood as a renewable crop for millennia.
 Pollarded Willow trees give an annual crop of firewood and fencing, but that’s not the only use for this versatile tree.

 Willow trees (Salix) have long been used for medicinal purposes, as the inner bark contains the rudimentary ingredients of aspirin to help you feel better from headaches.
 The wood has also been used for carvings, creating Willow figurines.
-You’ll find Willow wood used for making trapping triggers, bows, arrow shafts, and basket making.
-Willow withes have been harvested by humanity for a long time.
+You’ll find Willow wood used for making trapping triggers, bows, arrow shafts, and basket making for a long time.

 How to Use a Willow Tree in Your Landscape